 Also known as a home equity conversion mortgage (HECM), a reverse mortgage is a home loan program for homeowners 62 years of age or older.
-The loan allows the homeowner to convert their home equity into cash.
+The loan allows the homeowner to tap into their home equity.
 Unlike other home loans, a reverse mortgage does not require monthly payments toward the mortgage itself.
 Although, the borrower is still responsible for making tax and insurance payments on the property.

 It’s relatively easy to qualify for an HECM loan when compared to other loan products.

 - The borrower is at least 62 years old